bpugh/bc-travel/src/pages/blog/2020-01-21-christmas-in-japan.md

 ![Group selfie in front of the Golden Pavilion](https://res.cloudinary.com/bctravel/image/upload/c_scale,f_auto,q_auto,w_1080/v1579592035/christmas/MVIMG_20191223_121645_sdtoda.jpg "Group selfie in front of the Golden Pavilion")

-On Christmas day called/video chatted with friends and family (and played some world of Warcraft with Chris' dad) and spent a cozy day at home enjoying each other's company and being grateful for everything we have and this amazing opportunity.
+On Christmas day we called/video chatted with friends and family (and played some world of Warcraft with Chris' dad) and spent a cozy day at home enjoying each other's company and being grateful for everything we have and this amazing opportunity.

 For dinner, we had some deliciously comforting ramen at [Ichiran Ramen](https://jw-webmagazine.com/ichiran-ramen-how-to-skip-the-line-at-ichiran-ramen-shibuya-32396eadc25a/) then strolled around Kyoto and grabbed some coffee from one of the more artistic Starbucks we've seen.